Ty France Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).
+- The Royals have a 5.19 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to allow 162 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- In his last appearance on Sunday, the righty tossed eight innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- The right-hander last appeared in relief on Tuesday, when he threw 5 2/3 innings against the Oakland Athletics, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.